lbroetto/Protein_Frequency_Exploratory_Data_Analysis/README.md

-# Computational Analysis Scripts for Exploratory data analysis of proteins frequencies
+# Computational Script for Exploratory data analysis of proteins frequencies

 A Python script for comprehensive exploratory data analysis of protein frequency matrices.
 The script was written and developed by Leonardo Broetto (leonardo.broetto@arapiraca.ufal.br, Lbroetto@gmail.com)